nextcloud/documentation/developer_manual/general/debugging.rst

   <?php trigger_error( "\$user = $user" ); // may not be logged anywhere ?>

-To disable custom error handling in ownCloud (and have PHP and your webserver handle errors instead), see Debug mode.
+To disable custom error handling in ownCloud (and have PHP and your web server handle errors instead), see Debug mode.

 Debugging Javascript